victorgetz/ollama-webui/README.md

 sh start.sh
 ```

-You should have the Ollama Web UI up and running at http://localhost:8080/.
+You should have the iits LLM Web UI up and running at http://localhost:8080/.
 Enjoy! 😄

 ### Project Components

-The Ollama Web UI consists of two primary components: the frontend and the backend (which serves as a reverse proxy, handling static frontend files, and additional features).
+The iits LLM Web UI consists of two primary components: the frontend and the backend (which serves as a reverse proxy, handling static frontend files, and additional features).
 Both need to be running concurrently for the development environment using `npm run dev`.
 Alternatively, you can set the `PUBLIC_API_BASE_URL` during the build process to have the frontend connect directly to your Ollama instance or build the frontend as static files and serve them with the backend.

 ### Prerequisites